tnaren97/GitHub-Tutorial/README.md

-# UWMRI-Internal-Documentation
+# A tutorial for basic git actions
-A repository for hosting internal documentation for UW MRI stuff
+To get started, fork this repository to add it to your own account.